gkemmey/gray_matter/_posts/2019-01-18-understanding-rubys-symbol-to-proc.md

 published: true
 ---

-At work, someone posted this code to our #rails channel and asked if there's was more ruby way to skip the re-assigning of `@employees`, maybe using `yield_self`:
+At work, someone posted this code to our #rails channel and asked if there's a more ruby way to skip the re-assigning of `@employees`, maybe using `yield_self`:

 {% highlight ruby %}
 class EmployeesController < ApplicationController